Dietetics and Nutrition

 When you use the new MQA Online Services Portal for the first time, you will be required to register for a new user account and link your existing health care licenses or previously submitted applications to your account.
 This is a one-time process that takes approximately 5-10 minutes.
 Just follow these five easy steps:

 - Get started.
-Visit www.FLHealthSource.gov and select ONLINE SERVICES from the lower right-hand corner of the screen.
+Visit www.FLHealthSource.govand select ACCOUNT LOGIN from the upper right-hand corner of the screen.

-For more information, detailed guides and frequently asked questions, please visit www.FLHealthSource.gov/mqa-services.
+For more information and frequently asked questions, please visit www.FLHealthSource.gov/mqa-services-faqs.

 Protect Your License.
 Know the Law.